LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 ### Let's progressively enhance it

-First things, first, we need to remove the no-js class from the html element and add a has-js class.
+First things, first, we need to remove the `.no-js` class from the `<html>` element and add a `.has-js` class.
 We don't technically need both, but it just makes it a smidge easier to style things, for both possibilities, I guess.

 #### JS Swapping the JS class

-Just add this in the HTML's <head> section, I believe it's better to add it after the title, encoding and links to other resources, such as CSS, fonts and whatever else you may link to in your <head> section>, for performance reasons.
+Just add this in the HTML's `<head>` section, I believe it's better to add it after the title, encoding and links to other resources, such as CSS, fonts and whatever else you may link to in your <head> section>, for performance reasons.

 ```javascript
 <script>